 Along with the proximity to Kathmandu, the beautiful landscape and mountain vista makes Langtang valley Nepal’s best trekking destination.
 You get to the remote valley after a day’s drive from Kathmandu.
 Since the maximum elevation during the Langtang tour is only about 3,870 meters, it’s quite easily achievable.

 Langtang National Park is the best place to explore the unique Himalayan wildlife.
 The nearby views of peaks like Yala and Naya kanga look unbelievable.
 Also, a couple of days of trekking on the mostly leveled path is very easy for your family members.

 This is in fact the easiest and most rewarding trekking in Nepal with family.
 The easy trail of Poon Hill- Ghandruk is a week-long trek with a maximum altitude of 3,210 meters.
 Thus, along with the stunning views, the safety of your family is also guaranteed.
 The easy trekking route is mostly made with stone steps.

 While witnessing the Annapurna massif, we get to trek to Muktinath.
-This holy temple of Hindu and Buddhist people bless you with health and prosperity, taking away your sins.
+This holy temple of Hindu and Buddhist people blesses you with health and prosperity, taking away your sins.
 The forts and Monasteries of Kagbeni is a wonderful place for a family visit in Nepal.
-Similarly, there’s a Dhumba lake and many other places to visit around Jomsom.
+Similarly, there’s Dhumba lake and many other places to visit around Jomsom.

 Mohare Danda is a recently opened eco-tourism lodge hike.
 This week-long community lodge trek bestows the authentic culture of people in the local houses.
-Here, the people welcome you in their village with the traditional dance song.
-You stay in local houses and enjoy the organic foods grown in nearby farms.
+Here, the people welcome you into their village with the traditional dance song.
+You stay in local houses and enjoy the organic foods grown on nearby farms.
 You can skip the crowd of major trekking trails and head for a rather peaceful and calm experience.